-Bon Secours Maryview is a 346 bed community hospital in Portsmouth, VA.
-Maryview is a Joint Commission Accredited Primary Stroke Center and Chest Pain Center.
+Bon Secours Maryview is a 346-bed community hospital in Portsmouth, VA.
+Maryview is a Primary Stroke Center and Chest Pain Center.
 There are active Cardiothoracic, Spine, Vascular, and Colorectal surgery programs.
-Maryview is a part of a comprehensive tele-neurology and neuroscience system that rapidly transfers stroke patients to DePaul Medical Center for neuro-interventional care.
 The emergency department serves a highly acute patient population with higher than average cardiovascular and renal disease with approximately 45,000 patient visits a year.
 Maryview offers EM residents an experience in a busy community emergency department to manage complex patients that require multiple interventions.